-The German government through its international development corporation, GIZ has signed a new agreement with the Ministry of Public Works to provide US$300,000 to finance the maintenance of 41 km of roads small community roads, including a bridge in Monrovia.
+Maintenance works on community roads in Monrovia are gaining momentum, three months after the German government signed an agreement with the Ministry of Public Works to provide US$300,000 to finance the maintenance of 41 kilometers of roads, including the St. Paul River Bridge.

 In 2017, the Du River Bridge collapsed when a truck transporting rocks for the rehabilitation of the Roberts International Airport runway drove along.
 The truck belonged to a Chinese firm involved in the construction at the airport.